Maintaining Emotional Wellness During Quarantine

 At CV Wellbeing, we believe our mental health is as important as our physical health.
 Not only that, but they are so interconnected!
 If you’ve been putting it off, now could be an excellent time to seek support, whether therapy, nutrition counseling, or something else.
 Even though many offices have temporarily suspended in-person sessions, many insurance plans cover Telehealth, so you can chat with a provider from the comfort of your home!

 The situation we find ourselves in now is far from ideal, and it might not resolve as quickly as we want.
 At the very least, these circumstances are a practice of being flexible about how we care for ourselves physically and emotionally.
+For more support on building a positive relationship with food and sustainable habits that support your well-being, please reach out to us to schedule a session!

 How are you choosing to take care of yourself during this time?
 If you can do one thing, we hope you can be gentle and kind to yourselves.